If you want to create a successful app, it’s not enough to build a great product. You also need an effective mobile app marketing strategy.

 - Booking.com hotel reservations

-Not only does this help with SEO (as mentioned above), but it also lets the user know exactly what your app does which can help them make the decision about whether to install it.
+Not only does an optimized headline help with SEO, it also lets the user know exactly what your product does.
+This can help them make the decision about whether to install it.

 Choose Great Images